 Electronic Prescribing of Controlled Substances (EPCS)

 Through a partnership with DrFirst’s EPCS GoldSM solution, WoundExpert follows the regulations set by the Drug Enforcement Administration to allow for practitioners to electronically write prescriptions for controlled substances.
-Connecticut, New York, Minnesota, and Maine (for opiates only) require the use of electronic prescribing for controlled substances (EPCS), and it is both legal and widely used in all states.
-Providers who already e-prescribe save time by using a single workflow for both controlled and non-controlled drug prescriptions.
+The use of electronic prescribing for controlled substances (EPCS) is both legal and widely used in all states and is mandated in some states.
+Providers who already e-prescribe save time by using a consistent e-prescribing workflow for both controlled and non-controlled drug prescriptions.
 Click here for an interactive map of the current state of EPCS mandates across the country.

 Monitoring of Final Rules/Laws (Federal Register)

-Keeping track of additional programs like Outpatient Prospective Payment System (OPPS) and Medicare Physician Fee Schedule (MPFS) can feel overwhelming when you are also trying to treat patients and run an efficient wound clinic.
+Keeping track of additional ongoing regulations and changes such as Outpatient Prospective Payment System (OPPS) and Medicare Physician Fee Schedule (MPFS) can feel overwhelming when you are also trying to treat patients and run an efficient wound clinic.
 We’ve got you in mind.
 Our Product Compliance Team works tirelessly to monitor these programs and provide updates to WoundExpert to help support your clinic’s compliance with existing and ever-changing regulatory requirements that affect your EMR.

 Interested in learning more about WoundExpert powered by xfit and compliance?
 Click here to contact Net Health.